Scrabble variants: Gameplay

 When a new letter is turned over, the first person to say a valid word takes it.
 If more than one is said at the same time the longer word takes it.
-If the two are the same length (or the same word) then that word(s) are banned for the rest of the game and nobody takes it.
+If the two are the same length (or the same word) then those words are banned for the rest of the game and nobody takes it.

 Scoring

 Sharp suggests that the score for each word is the face value of the tiles multiplied by the number of letters in that word.
 In practice any reasonable system, such as totaling the number of letters held, is acceptable.

 Anagrams

 Anagrams (also called Snatch or Snatch-words) is a fast-paced, non-turn-based Scrabble variant played without a board.
 The tiles are placed face-down in the middle of the table, and players take turns flipping a single tile, leaving it in clear view of all players.
 Otherwise the game is not turn-based, and the rules are very simple: any player who sees a Scrabble-valid word can call it out, take the letters, and lay the word out in front of herself.
 At the end of the game each player's collection of individual words is scored.

 To create the words, players can: